JohnAllenTech/chancejs/README.md

 ### Contribute!

 Be a part of this project!
-You can run the test using the following.
+You can run the tests using the following.

-1. Install dependencies from package.json by running `npm install`
+1. Install dependencies from package.json by running `yarn install`
-2. Run the test via `npm test`
+2. Run the tests via `npm run test:all`

-3. Make some fun new modules!
+#### Adding new packages and or enhancing functionality of existing packages !

+To add a new package like @chancejs/person or @chancejs/web you can run `npm run package:create`

+To add functions to that (or any other) package you can run `npm run function:create`

+These commands will scaffold all the boilerplate you need and get you working on logic straight away!

 This project is licensed under the [MIT License](http://en.wikipedia.org/wiki/MIT_License) so feel free to hack away :)